RednibCoding/rune-lang/README.md

 - **Embeddable:** Seamlessly integrates into your Go projects.
 - **Extensible:** Easily extendable with custom functions and variables.
 - **Portable:** Simple to port to other languages.
+- **Versatile:** Can be used standalone as a script runner with the [rune](dist/main.go) binary or embedded as a scripting language within your project.

 ## Using the Language